j-emmen/ecategories/README.md

 The repository contains:

 tt-basics/
-Basic stuff in type theory, including the definitions of setoid, extensional map etc.
+Basic stuff in type theory needed for the theory of e-categories, including the definitions of setoid, extensional map etc.

 ecats/basic-defs/
 Definition of e-category in ecategory.agda, some notation for it,